 The future auditor’s digital imperative is to challenge traditional audit approaches.
 In addressing this imperative, CAEs often raise the question, “Where to begin?”
 The answer lies in traditional auditing being mired in unreliable and manual-intensive walkthroughs, presenting a significant opportunity to deploy process mining technology to deliver significant efficiency gains and drive a more effective audit process.
 It is one of the best examples of the transformative effect of the future auditor’s transition to a digital world.

-Process mining tools fundamentally change the way auditors analyse processes and perform audits.
-They deploy AI and machine learning to extract existing data from an organisation’s information technology systems to reconstruct visually how processes actually perform.
+Process mining tools fundamentally change the way auditors analyze processes and perform audits.
+They deploy AI and machine learning to extract existing data from an organization’s information technology systems to reconstruct visually how processes actually perform.